XiaomengLiu6/ST558-project3/ed_level_eq_3.md

     library(rotationForest)

 # Introduction section

-This is the section that we briefly describes the data and the variables you have to work with (just discuss the ones we use in our analysis), and describes the purpose of our EDA and modeling, along with the end result we would be creating.

 The analyses presented here are based on the Diabetes Health Indicators Dataset, made available by kaggle.com at